adamgmakes/OnShape-BambuStudio-Bridge/README.md

 # Onshape → Bambu Studio

 One-click "Send to Bambu" button inside Onshape.
-Pick which parts of the current Part Studio you want to print, and they're exported as `.3mf` files and loaded into Bambu Studio.
+Pick which parts of the current Part Studio you want to print, and they're exported as `.3mf` or `.stl` files and loaded into Bambu Studio.

 No more re-exporting, naming files, or hunting through your Downloads folder